Retrieval-augmented code completion for local projects using large language models: Experimental settings

 \subsubsection{Multi-token predictions}

 For multi-token predictions, we evaluate the quality of code completion, not only based on the prediction of the next token, but on generating multiple tokens.
 We calculate metrics on \emph{strings}, removing leading and trailing whitespace from the strings~\citep{ReACC-lu2022reacc, repocoder-zhang-etal-2023-repocoder}.
-Let $s$ be the model's prediction and $t$ the target string.
-Exact Match $\exactmatch(s,t) \in \{0, 1\}$ is 1 if the strings $s$ and $t$ match exactly and 0 otherwise.
-Edit Similarity $\editsim(s,t) \in [0, 1]$ considers how many edits are needed to transform $s$ into $t$: